 - Community engagement on real world projects and problems.

-- The 4th year studio alternative includes education abroad, internships, international academic exchange programs, and specialized domestic study.
+- The BLA’s 4th-year studio alternative includes education abroad, internships, international academic exchange programs, and specialized domestic study.

 - Student autonomy is strongly encouraged throughout the curriculum, culminating in the fifth-year independent Senior Project and the applied Graduate Thesis.

 - Students are encouraged to take courses across the university.
-Many undergraduates have taken minors in Planning, Environmental Science, Horticulture, Geography, Green Engineering, Languages, and History.
+Many undergraduates pursue minors in Planning, Environmental Science, Horticulture, Geography, Ecological Cities, and Leadership.
 Graduate students can obtain dual degrees in either Natural Resources (MNR) or Urban and Regional Planning (MURP).

 - Opportunities for undergraduate research with faculty and students across disciplines.

-- Strong relationship with the profession – alumni, practitioners and American Society of Landscape Architects (ASLA).
+- Strong relationship with the profession: alumni, private and public practitioners and American Society of Landscape Architects (ASLA).

 - 100% of Virginia Tech landscape architecture students believe they are well prepared for their profession upon graduation.
 (2015 Design Intelligence Survey)